Leucadia State Beach in Encinitas. The name may not sound familiar to a tourist.

 You can do a lot of beach walking here.
-Just be cautious is there is a hide tide that day.
+Just be cautious if there is a hide tide that day.

 Much like the other beaches, surfing is also very popular here.
 You will see a lot of them.
 Indeed people sometimes refer to this beach as a surfing beach.

-One of the most interesting things I found from this beach is the prevalent impact erosion has made on the cliffs.
+One of the most interesting things I found about this beach is the prevalent impact erosion has made on the cliffs.